 New in 2019, the GSI Glacier Base Camper Cookset is a superb choice for car camping with families, van life or even multi-day canoeing trips.
 Made from tough stainless steel the 5-piece set will last a lifetime of culinary creativity at camp, and is a no-brainer for those that love to cook over coals or a campfire.
 With a ton of thoughtful features to make cooking easy and enjoyable, and large 2 and 3 litre pots, we think this is the only cookware set you’ll ever need, so long as you don’t have to carry it too far.

-Full review of the GSI Glacier Base Camper Cookset is coming soon!
+For more information read our full review of the GSI Glacier Base Camper Cookset.

 - Highly packable — the whole set nests together